Representative Action Selection for Large Action Space Bandit Families

-This objective may be motivated in several ways: First, as discussed above, in problems such as inventory management it may be of natural interest to find a representative subset of actions, due to the intrinsic difficulties associated with maintaining the full set of actions.
+Our objective in Equation~\eqref{equ:regret-define} may be motivated in several ways: First, as discussed above, in problems such as inventory management it may be of natural interest to find a representative subset of actions, due to the intrinsic difficulties associated with maintaining the full set of actions.

 Another possible reason would be to reduce the exploration phase when encountering a new bandit instance, especially when the time horizon $T$ is small.
 Indeed, the classic Bayesian bandit regret, \citep{agrawal2012analysis}, generally scales as $\Omega(\sqrt{\Abs{\mcAF} T})$, and may become prohibitively large for large $|\mcAF|$.
 On the other hand, if a subset $\mathcal{A}$ is carefully chosen, the resulting Bayesian bandit regret can be significantly lower.
 To see this, for a given $\mcA \subset \mcAF$ we can decompose the bandit regret as follows: